nobodyP/M4singer-relabel/README.md

  These labels are licensed under CC BY-SA 4.0, though M4singer itself it filed under CC BY-NC-SA 4.0, meaning any commercial use is prohibited.
 If you somehow get an okay from the team behind m4singer, Commercial use is allowed, but only under those conditions.

+i also realised, when i labeled these, i used a script to add the folder name as a prefix all .wav files, as other wise they would clash and fail. i never actualy included that so this repo has been useless until now dhjflsdjkh.

+its now included. to use it run "python rename_files.py (path to m4singer folder)" and all files will be renamed.